bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:14 PM CT, February 26</p>
+<p class="updated_time"> Latest data: 03:29 PM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 48°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 18° **warmer** than today.
+Today's high is 47°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 20° **warmer** than today.

 Currently:

-- 47°
+- 46°
-- Mostly Cloudy
+- Overcast
-- 67% humidity
+- 76% humidity
 - 3 mph wind
-- 78% cloud cover
+- 89% cloud cover
 - 31 AQI 🟩
 - 0.02 inches of rain and 0.25 inches of snow in the past 24 hours